dlh3/query-strava/README.md

 ### Prerequisites

-Depends on [HTTPie](https://httpie.org/) and [jq](https://stedolan.github.io/jq/).
-These are available with homebrew.
+Depends on [jq](https://stedolan.github.io/jq/).
+This is available with homebrew.

 ```
-brew install http
 brew install jq
 ```